kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 ![images/3-2.png](images/3-2.png)

+Continue to fill in the body parameters.

+#### Tags

-Continue to fill in the body parameters. `tags` are up to you, depending on the contents of your article.
+`tags` are up to you, depending on the contents of your article.
 The POST API accepts an `array` of `strings`.
 Here is an example:

 ```js